Rhode Island Route 1A: History

 At various points in time, every segment of Route 1A except the one in Westerly served as part of U.S. 1, which historically was the lower routing of the Boston Post Road mail route.
 The Route 1A designation came after the U.S. 1 designation was moved to a different alignment.
 This led to most segments of Route 1A being named Old Post Road or Post Road, while much of US 1 is now named the Commodore Perry Highway.

 Before that, Route 1A existed on an alignment that is now roughly Route 3.

 The 19.0 mi segment from old U.S. 1 in downtown Wakefield to current US 1 near Wickford, now most of the fourth section, was once Route 1B.
 It was renumbered to Route 1A by 1934.

+In 2022, one page on the Rhode Island Department of Transportation (RIDOT) website, dedicated to pavement resurfacing projects from 2022 to 2027, referred to part of US 1A (in Warwick, between US 1/Post Road and RI 117/Warwick Avenue) as RI 1A; it is unclear if US 1A has since been re-designated as a northern extension/section of RI 1A.
+Since around this time, almost all signs on US 1A refer to it as RI 1A.
+Despite this, two posts on Twitter refer to US 1A (and not RI 1A) in Providence.

+In 2023, a repaving project occurred on RI 1A in North Kingstown and Narragansett.